 Sample training vignettes are provided in some of the sections below.
 However, the most useful vignettes will be those provide by staff members themselves.
 Staff can be invited to provide vignettes in advance, based on some of their own experiences in the setting.

 I. Ethical and Legal Mandates About Staff Training

 Responsibilities about staff training in mental health settings can arise from several sources.
-Mental health professionals have Ethics Codes, and sometimes these contain mandates about staff training.
+Mental health professionals have Ethics Codes and guidelines, and sometimes these contain mandates about staff training.
 Laws related to staff training can arise from federal regulations such as HIPAA, as well as from state laws and state agency regulations.

 A. Ethical Requirements

 The Ethics Codes for mental health professionals do not explicitly require ethics-based staff training.
 However, the Ethical Standards do make mental health professionals responsible for ensuring the competence of those to whom they delegate tasks.
 For example:

 - Counselors are required to ” select competent staff and assign responsibilities compatible with their skills and experiences” and to ” make every effort to ensure that privacy and confidentiality of clients are maintained by subordinates, including employees, supervisees, students, clerical assistants, and volunteers” (ACA, 2014, Ethical Standards B.3.a and D.1.f).

 - “Psychologists who delegate work to employees . . . take reasonable steps to . . . authorize only those responsibilities that such persons can be expected to perform competently on the basis of their education, training, or experience, either independently or with the level of supervision being provided; and . . . see that such persons perform these services competently” (APA 2017, Ethical Standard 2.05).